MrMinemeet/ebnf_railroad_visualizer/README.md

 This project is a part of the course [Project in Software Engineering](https://ssw.jku.at/Teaching/Lectures/PSE/2024SS/index.html) at the SSW and is supervised by [Dr. Markus Weninger](https://ssw.jku.at/General/Staff/Weninger/).

+> [!TIP]
+> Almost all of the provided images are clickable and bring you to the visualizer with the matching input.

 ## Implementation expectations
 The grammar expects a correctly formatted EBNF grammar in WSN.
 Uppercase identifiers are treated as Non-Terminal Symbols (*NTS*).
 Lowercase identifiers are treated as Terminal Symbols (*TS*) which cannot be broken down further, e.g. `an` which may stand for a-z, A-Z and 0-9.